Rishabh324/Erino_CRM/Readme.md

 Now go to https://www.mongodb.com/ and create an account.
 Once account is created, you can create a database and a cluster inside the database.
 Then replace the DATABASE, DATABASE_PASSWORD, with the credentials of database you just created.

-Step-5 Now run the following command in you server folder.
+Step-5 Now run the following command on terminal in you server folder.
 ```
 npm install
 ```